 But I did warn you that this point was vain.

 Do you want some awesome freebies and easy ways to stay organised, save stress and find more time?

 3. Not trusting my gut instinct

 Let’s pop back to the aforementioned omniscient entity that is Google.
 Dr Google.

 In the early

 I thought that the only person who knew more than Dr Google did was my Mum – and oh yes, she really does!
-I just wish I’d trusted my own gut instinct on so many situations too instead of whipping myself into a frenzy by googling EVERY ‘new mum’ situation I was faced with instead of just using my own common sense.
+I just wish I never listened and that I’d trusted my own gut instinct on so many situations too instead of whipping myself into a frenzy by googling EVERY ‘new mum’ situation I was faced with instead of just using my own common sense.

-I’m much more relaxed second time around, I will add!
+I’m much more relaxed having a second child this time around, I will add!